Maryam23-11/Maryam_35843855_Cloud_Server_Project/README.md

 Project Overview:
 The website offers a fun shopping experience, where users can browse, view, and engage with different fashion items.
 It is a multipage website which contains the homepage, shop page, contact page and about us page.

-I deployed an EC2 server on AWS, installed the Apache Web Server and configured the use of SSL certificates using Command Prompt so that I can have a secure HTTPS connection to the Namecheap domain.
+I deployed my website on an EC2 server on AWS, installed the Apache Web Server and configured the use of SSL certificates using Command Prompt so that I can have a secure HTTPS connection to the Namecheap domain.

 Key Features:
 1) Homepage with promotional banners and featured product sections